MASTODON EMG Needle Electrodes

 Designed For The Delicate Precision of Intraoperative Facial Nerve Monitoring.

-Mastodon intraoperative neuromonitoring EMG needle electrodes are specifically designed for direct facial nerve monitoring to assist in preserving neurological function.
+Mastodon EMG needle electrodes are specifically designed for direct intraoperative neuromonitoring of the facial nerve (CN VII) and assist in preserving neurological function.
 The paired needles use modern electromyography to provide surgeons insight into facial nerve integrity during complex head and neck procedures.
 The universal, paired design offers low noise and impedance levels to deliver a reliable signal with minimal skin trauma.

 |Item Code||Product Description*|